exakat/exakat/docs/Rules.rst

 #############

-It is possible to emulate a 'if...then' structure by using the operators 'and' and 'or'.
+It is possible to emulate a if/then structure by using the operators 'and' and 'or'.
 Since optimizations will be applied to them : when the left operand of 'and' is false, the right one is not executed, as its result is useless; when the left operand of 'or' is true, the right one is not executed, as its result is useless;